Baseline Surface Radiation Network (BSRN)

 Data retrieval#

-Data from the BSRN stations are stored in monthly files for each station and can be freely downloaded either via FTP or from the Pangea data portal.
-The data on the FTP server is identical to the data on Pangea.
+Data from the BSRN stations are stored in monthly files for each station and can be freely downloaded either via FTP or from the Pangea data portal (the data is identical to the data on Pangea.
 Credentials for accessing the BSRN FTP server can be obtained as described in the data release guidelines.
 All of the files on the FTP server are in the rather archaic station-to-archive file format, which is described in the Update of the Technical Plan for BSRN data management.
 There is no standard for when data becomes available, which can vary between a few months to more than a year.

 Data release guidelines